Lucas3oo/spring-aws-serverless/README.md

       https://<API_ID>.execute-api.<AWS_REGION>.amazonaws.com/api/v1/items

+# Run locally
+Start the lambda in a "stay open" mode so it can receive multiple invocations.

+    ./gradlew dockerRun

+Then from another shell invoke it using curl to pass in a "aws proxy event" payload.

+    // curl --data "@test-events/get-items-apigateway-aws-proxy-event.json" http://localhost:9001/2015-03-31/functions/myfunction/invocations

 # Source code
 The package structure does not follows Spring's recommended layout of one package per feature/domain concept.
 See <https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.structuring-your-code>